tayyyTF/TF2ServerForNoobs/FAQ.md

 In fact, since my script installs many of the common plugins and whitelists/rulesets for you, it is still easier and quicker to use it instead of using SteamCMD.

-## Do I offer technical support for this script?
+## Do you offer technical support for this script?

 It is designed to be ran without modification on (up to date) Ubuntu Linux computers.
 As a result, I will not offer any support of any kind for other flavors of linux.
 Additionally, I will not provide support for how to modify this script as that goes against its main purpose anyways.
 Bug reports can be filed in this repository and I will investigate them.
+Generally, I can answer questions relating to issues you have.

 Additionally, no paid support will be offered any time soon, if ever.

+## How often are the whitelists/rulesets in this script updated?

+I will generally update every season, or during a season if someone alerts about major changes.
+The whitelists/rulesets/league configurations used by the script are hosted in this repository, so you can check them at any time to see if they have been updated.

 ## Can I contribute code to this project?